-The credit risk of the Group's financial assets, which comprise bank balances, accounts receivable, loan receivables, amounts due from joint ventures, amount due from a related company, debt securities, deposits and other receivables arises from default of the counterparty, with a maximum exposure equal to the carrying amounts of these instruments.
+The credit risk of the Group's financial assets, which comprise bank balances, accounts receivable, loan receivables, debt securities, deposits and other receivables arises from default of the counterparty, with a maximum exposure equal to the carrying amounts of these instruments.

 Since the Group trades only with recognised and creditworthy third parties, there is no requirement for collateral.
-At the end of the reporting period, the Group had certain concentrations of credit risk as 74% (2014: 97%) and 85% (2014: 100%) of the Group's accounts receivable were due from the Group's largest customer and the five largest customers, respectively.
+At the end of the reporting period, the Group had certain concentrations of credit risk as 79% (2015: 74%) and 94% (2015: 85%) of the Group's accounts receivable were due from the Group's largest customer and the five largest customers, respectively.